Policy last updated

 Once the profile has been finalised it cannot be reopened again to consider additional supporting information.

-For more information, refer to: Supporting information guidance for schools (DOCX)External Link .
+For more information, refer to: Supporting information guidance .

 Moderation and quality assurance of the Disability Inclusion Profile

-Every profile report is subject to quality assurance and may also be subject to moderation processes.
+Every profile report is subject to quality assurance and may also be subject to moderation processes, as part of the broader profile finalisation process.
 These processes are in place to ensure that facilitators are consistently and accurately capturing student need across the state.
 This process occurs automatically as part of the profile process and is based upon the supporting information provided.

 This process is led by facilitator team leaders employed by the facilitator service.

-In some cases, this moderation process may lead to changes to the indicative levels of adjustment that were discussed in the profile meeting.
+In some cases, the finalisation process may lead to changes to the indicative levels of adjustment that were discussed in the profile meeting.

-Where 6 or more levels of adjustment are changed through the moderation process an additional quality assurance process takes place.
+Where 6 or more indicative levels of adjustment are changed through the finalisation process an additional quality assurance process takes place.

-The moderation process will also confirm the date (as a minimum the month and year) for the subsequent profile meeting, where applicable.
-This will align with the general rule that profiles should be reviewed no less than every 2 years (24 months).
+The finalisation process will also confirm the date for the subsequent profile meeting, where applicable.
+This will align with the general rule that subsequent profiles should not occur within 2 years (24 months).
 This may result in a final date for the subsequent profile meeting which varies from the indicative date discussed at the meeting.
+Similarly, the eligibility validation process may lead to changes in the subsequent profile date.

 Tier 3 validation review